 SWIMMING FOR MY LIFE

 Kim Fairley chronicles her experience during the early years of Title IX and sorts through the lifelong impact of the backbreaking and sometimes soul-crushing work of competitive swimming.

 “Kim Fairley has an important story to tell, and she tells it beautifully as well as accurately.
 The struggles she faced in the pool barely compare to the challenges she faced out of the water, and the lessons she learned are important ones for all of us.”

 —John Naber, Olympic swimming champion, broadcaster, and author of Eureka, Olympic Trivia Challenge! and Awaken the Olympian Within

 If you read Swimming for My Life and enjoy it, please leave a few sentences of support on Amazon or Goodreads.
 This helps to give the book more exposure.
 Thanks!

 Kim Fairley is an artist and memoirist based in Michigan who writes about wrestling with secrets and the power of dealing with trauma.
 Her most recent memoir, Swimming for My Life, chronicles her experience as a competitive swimmer during the early years of Title IX.

 She has written two other books: Shooting Out the Lights: A Memoir and Boreal Ties: Photographs and Two Diaries of the 1901 Peary Relief Expedition.

-Fairley grew up in Cincinnati, Ohio.
-She attended the University of Southern California and holds an MFA in Mixed Media from the University of Michigan.
-She lives in Ann Arbor, Michigan.
+She grew up in Cincinnati, Ohio, and attended the University of Southern California.
+She holds an MFA in mixed media from the University of Michigan.